jarvislin94/Init-Mac/README.en.md

 ## ✨ Features

-Init-Mac is a comprehensive macOS development environment setup script designed for developers, capable of setting up a new Mac development environment in minutes.
+MacDevKit is a comprehensive macOS development environment setup toolkit designed for developers, capable of setting up a new Mac development environment in minutes.

 - 🚀 **One-Click Installation** - Set up all development tools and configurations with a single command
 - 🎨 **Beautiful Interface** - Colorful output and clear progress indicators